 A Message From Your Seminar Leader

 My professional journey as a world language educator has led me to many places and people at just the right time.
 Throughout the seminar, I will be sharing the many “Aha moments” I have learned along the way with the hope that these insights will also guide you in your journey.
 My lessons are drawn from a variety of teaching experiences: positions in elementary, secondary and college classrooms, immersion camps, study abroad programs, administration and teacher training.
-And now, like many of you, I am adapting everything I do to teaching in an online learning environment.

 In one of my “Aha” moments, I was teaching an advanced high school Spanish class, starting a unit on the work of Pablo Picasso and the Spanish Civil War.
 I asked the class to start listing everything they knew about Spain.
-Expecting to fill a whiteboard with bullet points, I was flabbergasted when group could barely create a meager list of mostly superficial cultural items.
+Expecting to f ill a whiteboard with bullet points, I was flabbergasted when group could barely create a meager list of mostly superficial cultural items.
 What cultural content had my colleagues and I been presenting to these students in the several years we had them in our program?
 Why hadn’t we been teaching them about the target culture, building a solid foundation of background knowledge so they could interpret and understand deeper cultural content?
 Why did we wait to teach these topics at the upper levels when our colleagues who teach English Language Learners teach content in the learners’ new language from the start?
 The answer – world language teachers didn’t see it as possible.

 I have designed this seminar to share with you the very best ways I have discovered and developed over the course of my teaching career to increase the level of comprehensible input in every language level.
 I will share with you very practical ways to lower the affective filter and make the target language more understandable from the first day students enter your world language classroom.
 I’ll share proven ways you can teach content in the target language from the very beginning of level 1.
 The strategies I share with you will not only boost your students’ proficiency in the target language but will also expand their background knowledge of target culture as well.
 Teachers of any grade, any level and any language will be able to use these strategies immediately when they return to their classroom.